thussain010/IBMHackChallenge-MethodTracer/README.md

 	Step5.3: Click on Barchart to get the bar chart of the frequency of the methods.

 NOTE : You can run the cmd command from anywhere.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+The code is in TraceMethod.rar file named as TraceMethod-CODE.rar you have to extract it to see whole code and work in java.

-The code is in below TraceMethod.rar file. please delete a.log,b.log,a.trc,b.trc from your .class locations.
+Please delete a.trc, b.trc, a.log, b.log from your class file locations.